ethersphere/bee-js-docs/docs/user-documentation/soc-and-feeds.md

 ### Using feed manifest

 One of the most common use cases for feeds is to store mutable data in an immutable address.
-For example, when hosting a website to Swarm, we may want its address stored in ENS but we don't want to pay for changing the reference every time the site is updated.
+For example, when hosting a website on Swarm, we may want its address stored in ENS but we don't want to pay for changing the reference every time the site is updated.

 For this Swarm provides a feature called `feed manifests`.
 It is a content addressed chunk which stores the definition of a feed (the `type`, the `topic` and the `owner`) and when it is looked up on the `bzz` endpoint, Swarm recognizes that it refers to a feed and continues the lookup according to the parameters of the feed.